Spektrum DX7 Programming Notes

 Crow Mixing

-The problem is (a) lack of PMIX's (this means that some of the mixes above have to be dropped) and (b) the puzzling - and undocumented - behaviour of the Offset parameter in the Throttle mixes (PMIX1 and PMIX2 below).
-This makes it very tricky if not impossible to set the crow travel accurately on the outer surfaces (it's easy enough on the inner flaps).
+2. the unpredictable effect of the Offset parameter in the Throttle mixes.
+This makes it tricky to set the crow travel accurately on the outer surfaces (it's easy enough on the inner flaps).

 Function Ch Mixer Menu Rate Offset